Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Natural velvet vs synthetic velvet

-Natural-fiber and viscose velvets often feel exceptionally soft, but many shoppers notice they show tracking more readily—especially on the seat you use most.
-Polyester velvet tends to rebound better and is often more forgiving in family rooms.
+Natural-fiber and viscose velvets can feel especially soft, but they also tend to show tracking more easily, especially on the seat you use most.
+Polyester velvet is often the easier everyday choice because it usually rebounds better and is more forgiving in family rooms.

 Why dense, short-pile velvet usually wears better